 The motherboard is the one that connects all the components in a PC and also offers some extra features like overclocking and the amount of RAM you can use.

-You can select Asus Prime B450M-A/CSM motherboard.
-It supports the Ryzen 3200G out of the box and also gives features like NVMe M.2, Aura Sync RGB header, DDR4 3200 with overclocking support and many other great features.
+You can select the Asus Prime B450M-A/CSM motherboard.
+It supports the Ryzen 3200G out of the box and also gives features like NVMe M.2, Aura Sync RGB header, DDR4 3200 with overclocking support, and many other great features.

 Storage for PC: